fabschurt/silex-provider-captcha/README.md

 ```

 Once the required dependencies are installed, just register the provider with
-the Silex application, after registering the `SessionServiceProvider`, and mount
+the Silex application, as well as the `SessionServiceProvider`, and mount the
-the provider to gain access to the captcha route&nbsp;:
+provider to gain access to the captcha route&nbsp;:

 ```php
 use FabSchurt\Silex\Provider\Captcha\CaptchaServiceProvider;